მზიანი — MZIANI [mZIA-ni]

 | SHIDA + KVAMLI (SHIDA first) | ✓ | Fermentation, then smoking |

 The type name is the core of the product name — always present.
-Each type is a Georgian word that carries meaning: a metaphor for character, a place, a state of nature.
+Each is a Georgian word carrying meaning.

 A standard is not created by decree.
 It is created by example — and adopted by those who see value in it.

-The full standard is available as PDF in three languages.
-Each version includes complete tea profiles for all current types: biochemistry, character, name legend, and brewing.
+The full standard is available as PDF in three languages with complete tea profiles.

 License: CC BY-SA 4.0.
-The standard is open for use, distribution, and extension under the same license.
+Open for use, distribution, and extension.

 GTNS is open.
-There is no licensing fee, no registration, no permission required.
-If you produce Georgian tea and the standard is useful to you, use it.
+No licensing fee, no registration, no permission required.

 Citation: Teanium.
-Georgian Tea Nomenclature Standard.
+Georgian Tea Nomenclature Standard, v1.7.
 Batumi, Georgia. teanium.com/pages/gtns